pbiggar/phc/doc/manual/treetutorial5.rst

 Modifying the Traversal Order
 =============================

-As explained in the previous tutorials (in particular, <xref linkend="treetutorial1">), when a :class:`AST::Visitor` traverses a tree, it first calls ``pre_xxx`` for a node of type *xxx*, it then visits all the children of the node, and finally it calls ``post_xxx`` on the node.
+As explained in the previous tutorials (in particular, :ref:`treetutorial1`), when a :class:`AST::Visitor` traverses a tree, it first calls ``pre_xxx`` for a node of type *xxx*, it then visits all the children of the node, and finally it calls ``post_xxx`` on the node.
 For many transforms, this is sufficient